293

 fan belt and its efficiency is also low.
 Alter the pulley diameter

-these have started to migrate to road cars.
-The theory of the system
+to migrate to road cars.
+The theory of the system is very sound

-is very sound as full digital control of an electrically driven
+as full digital control of an electrically driven water pump enables

-water pump enables coolant flow to be right for the specific operating
+coolant flow to be right for the specific operating conditions and

-conditions and offers the ability to remain at that optimum.
-It
+offers the ability to remain at that optimum.
+It certainly provides

-the cooling system to fit an electric pump to take over from the
+system to fit an electric pump to take over from the original pump

-original pump makes a significant visual impact in the engine bay.
+makes a significant visual impact in the engine bay.
+The principles

-The principles may be right, but these items have not been around
+may be right, but these items have not been around long enough in

-long enough in general road use to generate the 'comfort factor'
+general road use to generate the 'comfort factor' most owners would

 A half way house and one that is far more likely to be taken up